|The Catholicos-Patriarch of the House of Cilicia

 likewise "sits on the throne of Thaddaeus."
 Thus he is "father and head" of the Armenian

 Catholic Church.
-As such, he maintains the Apostolic Faith which was first preached in
+As such, his role is to maintain the Apostolic Faith which was first

 As head of the Armenian Catholic Church, Catholicos Nerses-Bedros XIX, is in full